oscarwong67/shobot/README.txt

 !danica - Plays a Whale Sound

+Note: Config.json is not included, but there is an example.
+Get yourself a token!

 <one line to give the program's name and a brief idea of what it does.>
     Copyright (C) <year>  <name of author>